Pat Summitt: Family

 Pat Summitt married Ross Barnes Summitt II in 1980.
 The couple had one son, Ross Tyler Summitt, born in 1990.
 Summitt filed for divorce from her husband in 2007.

 Tyler Summitt, who played as a walk-on for the Tennessee men's basketball team, graduated from Tennessee in May 2012.
 He was hired as an assistant coach by the Marquette University women's team effective with the 2012–13 season.
 In what ESPN.com columnist Gene Wojciechowski called "a bittersweet irony", Tyler's hiring by Marquette was announced on the same day his mother announced her retirement.

 Health

 In August 2011, Summitt announced that she had been diagnosed three months earlier with early-onset Alzheimer's disease.
 She retired from coaching in 2012.

 Summitt created a foundation to raise money for Alzheimer's research and worked to raise awareness of the disease.

 Death

-Summitt died on June 28, 2016, two weeks after her 64th birthday, at a senior living facility in Knoxville.
+Summitt died on June 28, 2016, two weeks after her 64th birthday, at a senior living facility in Knoxville where she crocheted and did many other hobbies in her free time.
 She left the entirety of her estate to her son, Tyler.

-After her death, the Pat Summitt Alzheimer’s Clinic was opened at the University of Tennessee Medical Center, with funds from her Foundation.
+After her death, the Pat Summitt Alzheimer's Clinic was opened at the University of Tennessee Medical Center, with funds from her Foundation.
 In 2017, the NCAA established the Pat Summitt Award to recognize individuals who positively influence college athletes.